The Language of the Journey

 Kathakali

-Kerala's classical dance-theatre, in which elaborately painted and costumed performers enact the epics through codified gesture and expression.
-The make-up ritual alone takes hours and is half the art.
+The classical dance-theatre of Kerala, in which heavily painted and costumed performers enact episodes from the epics through codified gesture and eye movement.

 On the journey:Kathakali evening in Kochi|Reference:Wikipedia